Hadi02-gif/My-SQL-Project/README.md

 # Analyzing-a-retail-database-to-identify-high-performing-regions-and-loyal-customer-segments
 This project focuses on extracting actionable business insights from a relational database.
-By utilizing intermediate SQL techniques—including Joins, Aggregations, and Grouping—I answered key stakeholder questions regarding regional performance and customer loyalty.
+By utilizing intermediate SQL techniques—including Joins, Aggregations, and Grouping—I answered key stakeholder questions regarding regional performance and product sales.
 Database Schema
 The analysis was performed on a mock retail database containing three primary tables: